onenetwork/onechain-back-verify/README.md

  * Run `vagrant ssh` to connect to the VM
  * This will put you in `/vagrant`, which is bound to your local `onechain-back-verify` directory, and should be your location for executing commands and doing work
  * Run `gulp init`.

+## Commands

+Commands are provided to help testing.
+You must first run the server and execute the commands.

+ * **deleteall** command provides ways to wipe out stored data. deletedata  [-all] [-transactions] [-settings] [-bcSettings] [-ccSettings]

+all           It will delete Settings, Transaction, fs.chunks and fs.files and SyncStatistics collections transactions  It will delete Transaction, fs.chunks and fs.files and SyncStatistics collections settings      It will delete Settings collection including both blockChain and chainOfCustody bcSettings    It will delete blockChain settings only ccSettings    It will delete chainOfCustody(plt/kafa) settings

  ## Developing

  After you are set up and have ssh-ed into vagrant, you're ready to start developing.